NOW Reporting!

 Frequently Asked Questions

-Typically 10-20 minutes for a well-prepared introducer.
-A strong I-MELD that produces a referral partnership is one of the highest-ROI activities in a networker's week.
+Typically 10 to 20 minutes for a well-prepared introducer.
+A strong I-MELD that produces a referral partnership is one of the highest-ROI activities in a networker's week — the time investment in one good introduction can generate months of referral flow.
+The NOW Group Partner Growth System includes I-MELD templates that reduce the drafting time significantly once the framework is familiar.

 → Related: What is NET_SYNC?
 NOW Group's strategic partner matching process explained